lowRISC/opentitan/doc/rm/comportability_specification/index.md

 // SPDX-License-Identifier: Apache-2.0
 ```

-The project has adopted [Hjson](https://hjson.org) for json files, extending json to allow comments.
+The project has adopted [Hjson](https://hjson.org) for JSON files, extending JSON to allow comments.
 Thus the Hjson files can include the header above.
-If pure json must be used for some reason, the "SPDX-License-Identifier:" can be added as the first key after the opening "{".
+If pure JSON must be used for some reason, the "SPDX-License-Identifier:" can be added as the first key after the opening "{".
 Tools developed by the project should accept and ignore this key.

 ### Coding Style